-In addition to my work as an education consultant and mindset coach, I provide specialized training and support to schools and therapeutic programs to create more inclusive environments for neurodivergent individuals.
-I have worked with Spruce Mountain Inn, a transitional therapeutic community, to enhance their understanding of neurodivergent students and young adults, ensuring staff are equipped with the tools to foster growth, independence, and success.
+In addition to my work as a cognitive performance specialist and executive coach, I provide strategic consulting to organizations seeking to optimize performance across diverse thinking styles.
+I have worked with specialized institutions like Spruce Mountain Inn, a transitional therapeutic community, to enhance their understanding of cognitive diversity among high-potential individuals, ensuring staff are equipped with evidence-based strategies to maximize outcomes.

-I also deliver staff development workshops, such as my recent training at The Highland School, where I guided educators on best practices for supporting neurodivergent students in the classroom.
-These sessions focus on practical strategies for engagement, executive functioning support, and fostering a strengths-based approach to learning.
+I also deliver executive development workshops and organizational training, such as my recent engagement at The Highland School, where I guided leadership teams on optimizing environments for diverse cognitive profiles.
+These sessions focus on practical frameworks for engagement, executive functioning enhancement, and leveraging cognitive diversity as a competitive advantage.

-Through these initiatives, I am committed to bridging the gap between neurodivergent individuals and the educational and therapeutic systems that serve them, ensuring all learners receive the understanding and support they need to thrive.
+Through these initiatives, I am committed to bridging the gap between cognitive diversity and organizational excellence, ensuring all high-potential individuals receive the strategic support they need to achieve breakthrough results.

-Dr. Kristen currently serves as the Director of Social Emotional Services and a partner at Weinfeld Education Group, a leading special education advocacy firm in the Washington, D.C. area.
-In this role, she supports families navigating complex special education needs, bringing brain-based expertise and a trauma-informed lens to every case.
+Dr. Kristen currently serves as the Director of Social Emotional Services and ownership partner at Weinfeld Education Group, a leading special education advocacy firm in the Washington, D.C. area.

 Growing up in a one-size-fits-all world, Dr. Eccleston often thought she was an outsider to the education system.
 As she continued in her education and career, she soon realized that she wasn’t an anomaly to the student population.
 Neurodiverse students are more common than most believe, and Dr. Eccleston addresses some of the ways we can advocate for the wider population of students so that all recognize the powerful gift neurodiverse students have.